 What is Therapy?

-Therapy can help you develop more effective ways of dealing with stressful or painful times, that might have arisen recently or that you may have been living with for a long time.
-Therapy can effect lasting change, such as enabling stressful or painful times to feel less overwhelming and more manageable.
+Therapy can help you develop more effective ways of dealing with stressful or painful issues, that might have arisen recently or that you may have been living with for a long time.
+Therapy can effect lasting change, such as enabling stress, anxiety or painful issues to feel less overwhelming and more manageable.